sdwillbrand/go-option/README.md

 ```

 - `option.go`: Defines the `Option` struct and its methods.
-- `example`: Contains an example usage of go-opt.
+- `example`: Contains an example usage of go-option.
-- `tests`: Unit tests for the go-opt library.
+- `tests`: Unit tests for the go-option library.
 - `LICENSE`: The project's license information.
 - `README.md`: The main documentation file.